 Activate your CCCS Refund Card

-Avoid delays in getting your refund by setting up your CCCS Refund Card.
+Avoid delays in getting your refund by activating your CCCS Refund Card when you receive it in the mail after registering for classes the first time.
 Not expecting a refund?
 Set-up your account just in case.
-Contact Business Office or 303.556.2075 for more information.
+Contact CCD's Business Office at 303.556.2075 for more information.

 Bus & Train Passes

 The Auraria Campus has several RTD pick up and drop off points all around campus.
 Get your bus or train pass and get to campus easier this semester.
 The ID Center is located on the 2nd Floor (room 269) in Tivoli Student Union on campus - across from the bookstore.

 Pay Your Bill

 Be sure to pay your bill in full, set-up an official payment plan, or ensure that you have enough financial aid already offered to you (excluding any work-study offering) by the payment deadline in order to remain registered for your classes.
 Students registered for classes who do not set-up a payment plan or who do not have sufficient financial aid awarded to cover their tuition may be dropped from their classes for non-payment.
 If you are dropped for an outstanding balance, you may be able to re-register for courses, but only if space is available and only if the registration deadline has not passed.

 Class attendance is vital to your success!
 A lot happens during the first week.

 Instructors will be taking attendance, so it is important that you are there to reserve your space.
 If you do not attend your course(s) prior to the census date and are identified as a no-show by your professor, you will be dropped from the course(s) and not allowed to re-register.
 Students taking online courses must participate and submit a graded assignment before census date (drop deadline) in order not to be dropped from their online class for non-participation.
 Read more about the college non-attendance policy.